Festive and fun, these Christmas punch recipes are all you’ll need for a holly, jolly season.

 Stir in a dash of sugar and spices like cinnamon and star anise, and let it come to a simmer.

-A great alternative to heavier Christmas drinks like mulled wine and eggnog, this light punch is sweet without being overpowering.
+This punch is a great alternative to heavier Christmas drinks like mulled wine and eggnog.

 If you have younger members of the family joining you, skip the rum, and it’ll still taste great!